 Make your communication count…

-In a long-distance relationship, it’s common to feel like you never get enough time to talk to your partner.
+In a long-distance relationship, it’s common to feel like you never get enough time to talk with your partner.
 If this sounds familiar, try to focus your energy on making the most out of communication.

 As you think of things to share throughout the day, jot them down so you remember them later.
 If you have something on your mind, talk about it instead of letting it go unsaid.